ThomasGraceman/ThomasGraceman.github.io/_posts/2025-09-10-Measure-theory-agenda-and-introductry-greatest-hits,-sobolve-space-and-fourier-analysis-part-1.md

 According to the previous lemma, for each $\eta = \frac{1}{n}$, we have a subset $A_n$ such that $m(E \setminus A_n) < \frac{\epsilon}{2^{n+1}}$.

 Here comes another limiting argument.
 We have nice information about the behavior of each $A_n$ which was easy to compute.
 If we tried to find a set where the function is uniformly continuous from the start, it would be very hard.
 Now that we have partial behavior sets, we can use limiting arguments to determine the desired uniform behavior we were after.
-Consider: $ \n F = \bigcap_{n=1}^{\infty} A_n$.
+Consider: $ \\ F = \bigcap_{n=1}^{\infty} A_n$.

 Based on the subadditivity of the measure function:
 $$
-\n
+\\
 \begin{aligned}
 E \setminus \bigcap_{n=1}^{\infty} A_n &= \bigcup_{n=1}^{\infty} (E \setminus A_n), \\
 m\left(E \setminus \bigcap_{n=1}^{\infty} A_n\right) &\le \sum_{n=1}^{\infty} m(E \setminus A_n) \\